 query_collections.yaml- Queries can be grouped inside a collection.
 This file contains such groups.

-remote_schemas.yaml- Metadata about all the Remote Schemas added including information about the GraphQL endpoint and optional headers.
+remote_schemas.yaml- Metadata about all the Remote Schemas, including information about the GraphQL endpoint and optional headers.

-rest_endpoints.yaml- Metadata of all the RESTified endpoints that are created for a given GraphQL query.
+rest_endpoints.yaml- Metadata of all the RESTified endpoints created for a given GraphQL query.

-tables directory populated with all the postgres tables and the role based permissions for the same.
-As we keep changing the schema and modify metadata related to it, these files would be updated automatically.
+tables directory populated with all the Postgres tables and the role-based permissions.
+As we keep changing the schema and modifying related metadata, these files will be updated automatically.

 Import/Export Metadata from Console

-Hasura Console Settings page has the option to quickly import/export metadata in
+In the Hasura Console Settings page, you can quickly import/export metadata in

 - Build apps and APIs 10x faster